TarebossT/battery-alert/README.md

-# battery-alert
-battery alert
+# battery alert
-Put this in /usr/local/bin/
+# Put this in /usr/local/bin/
-Put battery & in .xinitrc
+# Put battery & in .xinitrc